sadighian/crypto-rl/README.md

 - websockets

 ## 4. Design Pattern
+The design pattern is intended to serve as a foundation for implementing a trading strategy.
 ### 4.1 Architecture
 - Each crypto pair (e.g., Bitcoin-USD) runs on its own `Process`
   - Each exchange data feed is processed in its own `Thread` within the parent crypto pair `Process`
-  - A timer for periodic polling (or order book snapshots--see `mongo-integration` branch) runs on a separate thread
+  - A timer for periodic polling (or order book snapshots--see `mongo-integration` or `arctic-book-snapshot` branch) runs on a separate thread

 ![Design Pattern](assets/design-pattern.png)